Updated for Q4, 2023

 - Rate of pay (per pay period or per hour)

 *Note: You MUST include a verified Social Security Number (SSN) for each employee.

 Once your employees and/or contractors have been entered into OnPay, we’ll begin entering their prior wages for this calendar year.
 Keep in mind, there are some specific totals that we must have, so follow this guide carefully when providing your prior pay info to OnPay.

 Where you can run the reports we need

 From your current payroll provider, you’ll need to run a few reports.
 Depending on the provider, these reports may have different names.
 What’s important is that the report is categorized and totaled as detailed in the next two sections.

 How prior pay reports must be categorized

 Your reports must be separated by pay category.
-Make sure to include the following wages, taxes and deduction categories:
+Make sure to include all of the following wage, tax, and deduction categories:

 - Gross Wages